svetlanatad/data-structures/TernaryTrees/README.md

-**TernaryTree: ** Created a generic interface TernaryTree that represents the concept of an ordered generic Tree where each node has at most three children.
+**TernaryTree**:  Created a generic interface TernaryTree that represents the concept of an ordered generic Tree where each node has at most three children.
 The children are going to be identified as the left, the middle and the right one.
 The interface should include methods for returning the positions of respective children, given the position of a parent as well as a method for returning an iterable of positions of the siblings of a position.
 An appropriate error must be thrown if the argument position is invalid.

-**AbstractTernaryTree: ** Created a generic abstract class AbstractTernaryTree that is a generic TernaryTree and provides concrete implementations for some of the methods inherited from ancestor interfaces.
+**AbstractTernaryTree**:  Created a generic abstract class AbstractTernaryTree that is a generic TernaryTree and provides concrete implementations for some of the methods inherited from ancestor interfaces.
 These should include
 **(a)** siblings
 **(b)** numChildren
 **(c)** children